schnetzlerjoe/interchain-query-spec/README.md

 - Modular: Adding cross-chain querying should be as easy as implementing a module in your chain.

 - Control Queried Data: The Querying Chain should have ultimate control on how to handle queried data.
+Like querying for a certain query form/type.

 - Incentivization: In order to incentivize relayers for participating in interchain queries, a bounty is paid.